Polyhedral and Tropical Geometry of Flag Positroids: Introduction

 \subsection{Acknowledgements}

 The first author is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Le premier auteur a été financé par le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG), [Ref. no. 557353-2021].
 The second author is partially supported by the US National Science Foundation (DMS-2001854).
 The third author is partially supported by the National Science Foundation (DMS-1854512 and DMS-2152991).
 We are grateful to Tony Bloch, Michael Joswig, Steven Karp, Georg Loho, Dante Luber, and Jorge Alberto Olarte for sharing their work with us, which partially inspired this project.
 We also thank Yue Ren, Vasu Tewari, and Jorge Olarte for useful comments.
-Finally, we are grateful to Lara Bossinger for several invaluable discussions about fan structures.
+We are grateful to Lara Bossinger for several invaluable discussions about fan structures.
+Lastly, we thank Jidong Wang for pointing out an error in a previous version of this paper.